Differentiable Contact Dynamics for Stable Object Placement Under Geometric Uncertainties: Related Work

 \subsection{Robotic Stable Placement}

-There are various studies on robotic stable placement with haptic feedback~\cite{romano2011human,kim2023simultaneous,ota2024tactile}.
-However, each of these works is applicable to a particular type of geometric uncertainty defined by different assumptions: the object will be placed on a large flat surface, the initial contact between the object and the surface has to be a point contact with upward contact normal, the test cases are similar to the training data, \etc. Our method applies to all geometric uncertainties describable by the general differentiable contact dynamics model, including the uncertainty in the grasped object's in-hand pose, the object's shape, and the environment's shape.
+There are various studies on robotic stable placement with haptic feedback~\cite{jain2010el_e,romano2011human,kim2023simultaneous,ota2024tactile}.
+However, existing work often assumes a specific type of geometric uncertainty: the object will be placed on a large flat surface~\cite{jain2010el_e,romano2011human}, the initial contact between the object and the surface has to be a point contact with upward contact normal~\cite{kim2023simultaneous}, the test cases are similar to the training data~\cite{ota2024tactile}, \etc. Our method applies to a broader range of geometric uncertainties, including the uncertainty in the grasped object's in-hand pose, the object's shape, and the environment's shape.
+These three types cover the geometric uncertainties considered in prior works, making our approach more general and adaptable.